YounDaHee/RGB-T-Alignment/README.md

+**BEFORE YOU RUN IT, YOU MUST DOWNLOAD AND SAVE IT IN "checkpoints" FOLDER** MODEL LINK WRITED IN DEPTH ANYTHING v2(BLOW) SPECIFICATION

 for the testing just run the blow code. if it done, it will be print process time and in that folder(code folder) will save "aligned_rgb.jpg", "fusing.jpg", "th_undist.jpg"
 ```